ajaykate1234/digishopkart-microservice/README.md

 # digishopkart-microservice
-- This is E-commerce java spring boot application
+- This is an e-commerce Java spring boot application
-- added several microservices and communcated with each other using feignClient
+- added several microservices and communicated with each other using feignClient
 - added Registry-service to register all client-services into eureka-server
-- addded to loadbalancer to balance the service instances load
+- added to load balancer to balance the service instances load
-- added API-Gateway service to communicate client with all microservices
+- added API-Gateway service to communicate clients with all microservices

 # customer-service
+- All CRUD APIs for table manipulation
+-
 # product-service
-- CRUD added for product
+- All CRUD APIs for table manipulation
-- Custom exception added
+- Custom exception handler added
+- JWT security added in product-service
+- Quartz Scheduler added (feature independent to service)
+- Kart Entity added to add product Items

 # discount-service
+- All CRUD APIs for table manipulation
+-
 # order-service
+- All CRUD APIs for table manipulation
+- FeignClient added to communicate with other services
+- load balancer added in order-service while calling external endpoints using feignClient

 # payment-service

 # ApiGateway-service
+- ApiGateway service to communicate with all microservices with single post
+-
 # Registry-service
+- all Eureka clients(services) services with Registry-service
+-
+# Subscription-service

+# digiShopKart-frontEnd